LASIK Eye Surgery In Orange County: An Excellent Choice for Vision Correction

 Dr. Feinerman will create the LASIK flap, lift it, and use the Alcon WaveLight® EX 500 Excimer laser or the NIDEK Quest topography guided laser system to remove microscopic amounts of corneal tissue that correspond with the map of your cornea.
 In less than one minute, the correction will be complete, and the corneal flap will be replaced into its natural position.

 LASIK is the most popular form of laser vision correction because the healing process is greatly aided by the corneal flap.
 It allows the treated portion of the eye to remain covered, providing much faster healing than other forms of laser vision correction such as PRK.

 Am I a Candidate?

-Anyone who is over the age of eighteen has not had a significant change in vision and can see clearly with contact lenses or glasses may be a good candidate for laser vision correction.
+Anyone over the age of eighteen who has not had a significant change in vision and can see clearly with contact lenses or glasses may be a good candidate for laser vision correction.
 Innovations in technology are allowing an increased number of people to qualify for the surgery, however people with certain medical histories or conditions may not be good candidates.
 Dr. Feinerman will be able to help you learn about your different options and determine the best vision correction procedure to fit your needs and expectations.